 At the Inn, our common areas are open to pass through to check in/out, and pick up items.
 We are following the reduced service guidelines for restaurants.

-The beaches at Rialto, Mora, Ozette and Kalaloch (Beaches 1-6 and Ruby Beach) are open for day use.
-The Hoh rainforest, Sol Duc and Lake Crescent, Hurricane Ridge, Staircase and Heart O' the Hills areas of the Olympic National Park; as well as the rainforest trails at Lake Quinault are also all open for day use.
+The road to Rialto Beach has been repaired and is open again.
+Mora, Ozette and Kalaloch (Beaches 1-6 and Ruby Beach) as well as Third Beach are open for day use.
+The Hoh rainforest, Sol Duc(road is not plowed during the winter months, so road will be closed during times of heavy snowfall.) and Lake Crescent, Hurricane Ridge (open on weekends during the winter months), Staircase and Heart O' the Hills areas of the Olympic National Park; as well as the rainforest trails at Lake Quinault are also all open for day use.
 All Olympic National Forest Trails are also open.

-For fishing, OlympicNP has opened Lake Crescent, Sol Duc River, Gray Wolf River, Dosewallips River, Duckabush River, North Fork Skokomish River, Kalaloch Creek, Cedar Creek, Mosquito Creek and mountain lakes as per normal fishing seasons and regulations.
+For fishing, Olympic NP has opened Lake Crescent, Sol Duc River, Gray Wolf River, Dosewallips River, Duckabush River, North Fork Skokomish River, Kalaloch Creek, Cedar Creek, Mosquito Creek and mountain lakes as per normal fishing seasons and regulations.